New Zealand’s tax system does not include the following:

 If a New Zealand tax resident receives beneficiary income from a domestic trust or foreign trust (with a non-resident trustee), foundation or similar entity, then the resident will in most cases subject those distributions to income tax.

-Where a New Zealand resident serves as a fiduciary or trustee, he or she will need to consider disclosing the trust to the IRD.
+Where a New Zealand resident serves as a fiduciary or trustee, they will need to consider disclosing the trust to the IRD.
 Under Foreign Trust Disclosure Rules, all foreign trusts with a non-resident settlor must be registered with the IRD.
 Thereafter, an annual return setting out the trust’s settlements and distributions must be filed along with financial statements within six months of the trust’s elected balance date.

 Domestic trusts that earn income must be registered with the IRD to obtain an IRD number, as this income is generally taxable in New Zealand.
 The annual income tax return of the trust will also include details of distributions of trustee and beneficiary income made to beneficiaries.

-Unlike some offshore jurisdictions, the ability to reserve powers is not enshrined in the TA or the TA 2019.
+Unlike some offshore jurisdictions, the ability to reserve powers is not enshrined in the TA 2019.
 However, under trust law it is permitted for the settlor to draft a trust deed that confers powers on the settlor, protector and other third parties.
 It is common for settlors to reserve powers to appoint and remove the trustee.
 A settlor may retain the power to amend a trust deed.

 The scope of power to amend the trust deed must be carefully drafted before the trust is established.
 Should the trustee or settlor propose an amendment in the future, such amendment must have been contemplated by the parties when the trust deed was made.